WIXZ: Change to WDIG

 The station's call sign was changed to WDIG in January 1987 and the station adopted an oldies format, delivered via satellite through the "Pure Gold" 1960s and 1970s oldies format through the Satellite Music Network.
 The call letters were a play on words for "DIG", the popular youth slang term of the 1960s to reflect the new sound.

 Financial troubles forced the station's ownership into bankruptcy in February 1989, pushing them to seek refinancing or a new buyer.
 In March 1989, an agreement was reached to transfer WDIG to Romano R. Cironi, Sr. The sale was consummated on June 9, 1989.

 However, in the early-1990s, the station began to have much more serious problems, as two oldies-formatted FM stations began to dominate the landscape.
 WJPA in Washington, Pennsylvania, switched to oldies and embarked on an aggressive marketing campaign to attract new listeners.
 A new adult contemporary FM station, WWYS, had been launched in Cadiz, Ohio, at 106.3 back in 1990.
 It too switched to oldies and now with the FM competition, WDIG found itself fighting for its survival, but the fight proved futile, as the station fell briefly silent.

 Rebirth

 WDIG returned to the air with a new gospel music format after the station was purchased from Cironi by World Witness For Christ Ministries in November 1991.
 The station was managed by Pittsburgh radio programmer Del King.
+Some years later, the format was changed to urban adult contemporary, utilizing Westwood One’s The Touch satellite programming, with some Gospel and religious programming remaining, mainly on weekends.

 Effective December 1, 2018, WDIG was purchased by Robert and Kim Scharnhorst from World Witness For Christ Ministries.
 Scharnhorst was a Pittsburgh radio personality and broadcast engineer known professionally as Bob Christie.

-The new owners changed the station's call sign to WIXZ on December 4, 2018.
+The new owners changed the station's call sign to WIXZ on December 4, 2018 and changed the format back to oldies.
 Bob Christie chose the call letters as they reflected his first radio station in McKeesport, Pennsylvania, which is today known as WGBN.

+In 2026, the station’s playlist shifted toward adult standards, incorporating more easy listening, traditional pop, Motown, and other softer oldies, while reducing harder classic rock and 80’s music.

+The religious program Voice of Victory, hosted by minister Earlene McShan of Steubenville’s Faith & Power Deliverance Church, has aired six days a week on WIXZ for many years, dating back to the WDIG days.